jlin1212/longchess/README.md

 There should be a long list of global variables; find the one called `WS_URL`.
 3. By default, `WS_URL = localhost:3000`; you'll want to change this to the address of whatever server you're running this on.
 It should be whatever address other people would use to access your instance; for example, if your instance is accessible at "http://www.chong.com', you'd set `WS_URL = chong.com`.
+4. You may also need to modify `WS_PROTOCOL` to `wss` or `ws` depending on whether your server is HTTPS or HTTP respectively.